► PHEV power arrives on Defender

 ► Priced from £66k for P400e X-Dynamic

-It was inevitable, if Land Rover is going to survive the next decade, to electrify its model range.
-So, the new Defender 4×4 is the latest in the range to get a plug-in hybrid model under the ‘P400e’ badge, and it might just be the most sensible of choices.
+It was inevitable – for Land Rover to survive the next decade, it had to electrify its model range with a hybrid.
+So, the new Defender 4×4 has received a ‘P400e’ badge, and it might just be the most sensible of choices.
 Particularly if you’re more of an urbanite Land Rover buyer.

 I need a spec debrief first…